KaanTanis/filament-tab-translatable/README.md

 FilamentTabTranslatable::components([
     Forms\Components\TextInput::make('title'),
     Forms\Components\TextInput::make('description'),
-], 'columnName'), // columnName for nested
+], 'columnName'), // columnName for nested, not required if you want to use same key

 // IMPORTANT: Make sure field type is json in database and don't forget $casts array in model
 // The second parameter is the column name.
 Not required if the column name is the same as the key.